Bhasha-Open/Akshar/README.md

 original = ''.join(tokens)
 ```

-This makes Akshara suitable for round-trip encoding in NMT systems.
+This makes Akshar suitable for round-trip encoding in NMT systems.

 ## Installation